robb-j/chowchow-auth/README.md

 # Chow Chow | Authentication

-Bootstraps authentication for [chowchow](https://github.com/robb-j/chowchow), with strategies to verify clients using an email or through google OAuth2.
+Bootstraps authentication for [chowchow](https://github.com/robb-j/chowchow), with strategies to verify clients using an email or Google oauth2.

 ```ts
 import { ChowChow, BaseContext } from '@robb_j/chowchow'